titu1994/tf_fourier_features/README.md

 # Results on Multi Image Inpainting

-It is possibly to encode multiple images into a single network by using an augmented input latent vector.
-The latent vector can be of any size (here, set to 8) and conditions the model to predict the pixel of a certain image, even when given the same (x,y) coordinate.
+It is possible to encode multiple images into a single network by using an augmented input latent vector.
+The latent vector can be of any size (here, set to 8) and conditions the model to predict the pixel of a certain image, even when given the same (x,y) coordinate for different images.

 The code to train this type of model is available in the `scripts` directory - `train_multi_inpainting_fourier.py` and `eval_multi_inpainting_fourier.py`.